 The electrical supply in Peru is far from perfect, especially in smaller towns and cities (and there are still some rural settlements that have no electricity).

 Power outages are common, which is frustrating if you’re using a laptop and downright depressing if you’re using a desktop computer without a battery pack.
-If you’re staying in Peru for a while and you want to use a desktop computer, buy a battery pack so that you don’t lose your work — and potentially damage your computer — when the power goes out.
-I run my computer through a battery pack and a surge protector, and I consider both vital.
+If you’re staying in Peru for a while and you want to use a desktop computer, buy a UPS battery backup so that you don’t lose your work — and potentially damage your computer — when the power goes out.
+I run my computer through a UPS battery pack and a surge protector, and I consider both vital.